Fat Burner vs Whey Protein

 Should you use a so-called ‘Fat Burner’ or Whey Protein supplement?
 Put simply, it all depends on your goals and what it is you’re looking to achieve.

-Both Fat Burners and Whey Protein are extremely effective if used in the correct way, but it’s important to set your goals out before deciding which one (or both) is best for you.
+Both ‘Fat Burners’ and Whey Protein can be useful if used in the correct way, but it’s important to set your goals out before deciding which one (or both) is best for you.